Welsh independence: Revolts

+Annexation

 During the reign of the King of England Henry VIII, two statutes were passed that are often referred to as the "Acts of Union".
 The laws incorporated Wales (both the principality and the march) into the King's empire and imposed English law in Wales.
 Wales was geographically and legally defined, and the laws allowed the Welsh equal status and representation in the English parliament.
-Nevertheless, the Welsh did not not share in legal or political sovereignty and English was insisted as the official language of government, administration and law, which proved to be unpopular.
+Nevertheless, the Welsh did not share in legal or political sovereignty and English was insisted as the official language of government, administration and law, which proved to be unpopular.

-The Act of Uniformity 1549 made English the language of the reformed church and no provision were made for a Welsh prayer book.
+The Act of Uniformity 1549 made English the language of the reformed church and no provision was made for a Welsh prayer book.